Chart Color Schemes

 Le Hunte - Elliston features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 65.9% of all households, including 26.3% couples with children, 32.9% couples without children, and 5.1% single parent families.
-Non-family households account for the remaining 34.1%, with lone person households at 32.1% and group households comprising 1.9%.
-The median household size is 2.3 people, which aligns with the Rest of SA average.
+Family households account for 65.9 percent of all households, including 26.3 percent couples with children, 32.9 percent couples without children, and 5.1 percent single parent families.
+Non-family households constitute the remaining 34.1 percent, with lone person households at 32.1 percent and group households comprising 1.9 percent of the total.
+The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.

 Frequently Asked Questions - Households